- Reference Number: HEY1121/2023

 Try not to overdo things on a good day as this may result in you experiencing more pain the following day.

 Follow up appointment

-A letter will be sent to your doctor and you will be reviewed either by telephone or seen at the Pain Service in due course.
-You will need to have arranged for someone to drive you home after this procedure.
+A letter will be sent to your GP and you will be reviewed either by telephone or seen at the Pain Service in due course.

 Points to remember